 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 As a result, a 250-pound loss prevention representative took the 150-pound shoplifter to the ground.
 In the process, he struck his head on the pavement, suffering several skull fractures, bleeding on the brain and two black eyes.
 During his stay in the hospital, doctors diagnosed him with a traumatic brain injury—one that he claimed continued to cause problems with his thought process and memory.

 Moore pleaded no contest in court to shoplifting and was fined $50.
-However, he claims he hasn’t been able to work since.
-He says that he has no memory of that day and has been unemployed in the seven years since the incident.
-His attorney claims that the reason for bringing the lawsuit was to “try to make sure that this didn’t happen to anybody else…we’re hopeful that this causes loss prevention people to follow their own guidelines.
+However, he claimed he hasn’t been able to work since.
+He said that he has no memory of that day and had been unemployed in the seven years since the incident.
+His attorney claimed that the reason for bringing the lawsuit was to “try to make sure that this didn’t happen to anybody else…we’re hopeful that this causes loss prevention people to follow their own guidelines.
 There was no need for this to happen.
 No one deserves to be thrown to the ground, even if you’re a shoplifter.”

-The former loss prevention employee—who now serves as a sheriff’s deputy and no longer works for the retail company—testified that he acted in self-defense out of fear that Moore, who was resisting, might use the small scissors to stab or gouge him.
-Moore alleges that the loss prevention employees used excessive force.
-Attorneys for the company declined to comment following the decision, and it’s unclear whether the retailer will appeal.
+The former loss prevention employee—who no longer works for the retail company—testified that he acted in self-defense out of fear that Moore, who was resisting, might use the small scissors to stab or gouge him.
+Moore alleged that the loss prevention employees used excessive force.
+Attorneys for the company declined to comment following the decision.

 How Should LP Handle Resistant Shoplifters?